-Toyota C-HR Hybrid running costs
+Toyota C-HR running costs

-|Insurance group||Warranty||Service intervals||2018/19 company car cost (20%/40%)|
+|Insurance group||Warranty||Service intervals||2020/21 company-car tax cost (20%/40%)|

-The Toyota C-HR Hybrid starts at under £25,000 for the well equipped Icon model, which is the best-value option, although you’ll probably want to factor in an extra £750 to get sat nav.
-The price jumps up very quickly as you step up the trim range, and you don’t get the government’s plug-in car grant, as the C-HR charges its battery using energy from the engine and braking regeneration alone.
-So be aware that if you go for a high-spec C-HR Hybrid, you could be paying much the same as you would for the faster and also well equipped MINI Countryman S E ALL4 plug-in hybrid, which is eligible for the plug-in car grant.
+The price jumps up quickly as you step up though the trim range, so be aware that if you go for a higher-spec C-HR Hybrid, you could be paying much the same as you would for the faster and also pretty well equipped MINI Countryman S E plug-in hybrid.
+Charge it up, and the MINI can go much further on electric power alone, too.

 Toyota C-HR insurance group

-Toyota’s servicing plans start from £15 a month, and even if you don’t take out one of these policies, official dealers charge fixed prices for specific jobs, so budgeting for maintenance will be simple.
+Toyota’s servicing plans start from around £15 a month, and even if you don’t take out one of these policies, official dealers charge fixed prices for specific jobs, so budgeting for maintenance will be simple.